474A.03 Determination of annual volume cap.

 Subd.
 2a.
 Entitlement issuer allocation. (a) The commissioner shall make the following allocation to the Minnesota housing finance agency and the following cities and county:

-(4) $16,600,000 per year to the Dakota county community development agency for the county of Dakota and all political subdivisions located within the county.
+(4) $10,500,000 per year to the Dakota county housing and redevelopment authority for the county of Dakota and all political subdivisions located within the county.

-(b) Entitlement allocations provided under this subdivision must be used for mortgage bonds, mortgage credit certificates, public facility bonds, or residential rental project bonds, except that entitlement issuers may carry forward their allocations for any qualified bond as defined under section 474A.02, subdivision 23a.
+(b) Allocations provided under this subdivision must be used for mortgage bonds, mortgage credit certificates, public facility bonds, or residential rental project bonds, except that entitlement issuers may also use their allocations for public facility bonds, and may carry forward their allocations for any qualified bond as defined under section 474A.02, subdivision 23a.

 Subd.
 4. Application fee.
 Every entitlement issuer and other issuer shall pay to the commissioner a nonrefundable application fee to offset the state cost of program administration.
 The application fee is $20 for each $100,000 of entitlement or allocation requested, with the request rounded to the nearest $100,000.
 The minimum fee is $20.
 Fees received by the commissioner must be credited to the general fund.
-Each entitlement issuer must pay its application fee in full for that calendar year to the commissioner no later than when the first notice of issuance of bonds, notice of use of mortgage credit certificates, or notice of carry forward is submitted to the commissioner by that issuer.
+Application fees for projects of entitlement issuers must be submitted to the commissioner with the notice of issuance of bonds, notice of use of mortgage credit certificates, and notice of carry forward.

 HIST: 1986 c 465 art 1 s 11; 1Sp1986 c 3 art 2 s 33; 1987 c 268 art 16 s 22,23; 1990 c 552 s 5; 1991 c 332 s 21; 1991 c 345 art 1 s 96; 1991 c 346 s 11; 1992 c 545 art 1 s 3; 1994 c 527 s 4; 1995 c 167 s 6,7; 1997 c 169 s 1,2